The 13 Best New Apps You May Have Missed Recently

-With over a million apps out there and more launching every day, it can be tough to keep up.
+With over a million apps out there and more launching every day, it can be tough to keep track of them all.

-To help you find some apps that are fun and make your life a little easier, we’ve collected the best apps of the past month.
+Luckily, we’ve collected the best apps of the past month so you can find something new to try out.

-From apps that scan your proportions and send you a custom shirt to an app that will introduce you to your own international pen pal, you’re bound to find something you’ll enjoy.
+From time-saving productivity apps like Workflow to fun little games for passing the time like Bloks, you’re bound to find something you like.

 Price: Free (iOS)